Train 1900 (Minett Park Fond-de-Gras)

 Scenery Highlights

-• Walertsbunn / Giele Botter former mine head (visible from the line)
+• Walertsbunn / Giele Botter former mine headframe (visible from the railway alignment through the forest)

 Quick Facts